konman01/DevOps/Jenkins/lab3/lab3.md

 # Build by pulling Jenkinsfile in github

 ## Jenkinsfile in Github
-1. Create Jenkins file in root directory of a project and paste the following script
+1. Create Jenkins file in lab3 folder and paste the following script
 ```
 pipeline {
     agent any